yamin-shihab/study-notes/grade-7/science.md

             + An active volcano has recently erupted.
             + An extinct volcano hasn't erupted for tens of thousands of years and isn't expected to erupt again.
             + A dormant volcano isn't currently erupting but could erupt at any time.
-    + Earthquakes are ground vibrations caused by a sudden release of energy when plates strike each other as they are moving.
+    + Earthquakes are ground vibrations caused by a sudden release of energy when plates strike each other as they're moving.
 They occur along faults (breaks in the crust).
         + The focus is the first place the rocks break in an earthquake.
         + The epicenter is the place on the surface directly above the focus and where most damage occurs.
         + Seismic waves are energy waves that travel outward from the source of the broken rock.
 There are three types. (p-waves, s-waves, l-waves (surface))